 The kitchen facilities are equipped with a six-burner stove and oven, three refrigerators, all necessary cooking hardware, and informal dishware and flatware.
 The dining room seats up to 49 people, and opens out to a large brick patio with picnic tables, an easterly view and the shade of a handsome maple tree.

 Originally built in North Dartmouth, MA in 1849, the Quaker meetinghouse was moved and lovingly restored at Woolman Hill.
 The simple, peaceful space has its own bathroom as well as a small hot drinks area.

-The Red House, a charming cottage just across the lane from the main building, has an open kitchen and sitting area, a full bathroom, and two bedrooms that can house an additional five people.
+The Red House, a charming cottage just across the lane from the main building, has an open kitchen and sitting area, a full bathroom, and two bedrooms that can house an additional two to five people.

 Three rustic cabins provide 10-12 additional sleeping spaces, with two to five people per cabin.
 Each cabin has electricity, a woodstove, an outhouse, and a simple kitchenette.

 Our three cabins – Sunrise, Woodshop and Saltbox – offer a wonderful way to spend time close to nature, away from the hectic pace of the world, on your own or with friends or family.
 Click to read more about personal retreats or about group rentals.

 Sunrise is the most private of our cabins with a compact split level floor plan featuring a sitting and food preparation level, a lower dining space, and a loft area with a queen-sized mattress.
 It is very cozy with unusual window designs providing plenty of vantage points to the outside.
 (Sleeps 1 or 2)